measurement-kit/measurement-kit/doc/api/dns.md

 are only set for specific query types.

-The optional `Settings` argument contains settings modifying the behavior of the DNS library.
+The optional `Settings` argument contains settings modifying the behavior of the `query` function.
 The following settings are available:

 - *dns/attempts*: how many attempts before erroring out (default is three)